microsoft/Trieste/samples/verona/readme.md

 - package schemes
 - type assertions are accidentally allowed as types
 - list inside TypeParams or TypeArgs along with groups or other lists

-## `ref` Functions

-- autogenerate field accessors if they don't exist
-  - as `ref` functions, before autogenerating rhs from lhs
-  - need to check for conflicting field names

 ## Key Words